With all the options at your fingertips, setting up a Facebook business page can feel like prepping a rocket ship headed to outer space.

 - Reach: This indicates the number of Facebook users who saw your content on Facebook.
-It’s normal to have a low reach since Facebook presents your posts to just 6 people out of 100 who like your Facebook Business Page.
+It’s normal to have a low reach, since Facebook presents your posts to just a few people out of all who like your Facebook business page.
 That being said, you can always use Facebook ads to bump up the numbers.

-- Videos: This metric shows the number of times your videos were played for at least three seconds.
-A low number indicates the need for new intros and captions that entice audiences to watch entire videos.
+- Followers: This metric shows the number of followers you have across Facebook and Instagram.
+A low number indicates the need for new posts that entice audiences to follow your brand on social media channels.

 This marketing tool has a lot of moving parts, but for best results, be sure to configure your page correctly.